-This leave is granted by Government only for the study of scientific, technical and other similar problems for a period not exceeding 2years in entire service after a service of 5 years.
+This leave is granted by Government only for the study of scientific, technical and other similar problems for a period not exceeding 2 years in entire service after a service of 5 years.
 If it is combined with leave with allowances this period should not exceed 28 months (Rule 2 of study leave rules).
 EOI may be taken in conjunction of this leave without any limit (Note under Rule 13 of study leave rules).
 He will draw during leave, leave salary on half pay (rule 12).

-MATERNITY LEAVE (RULE 101 (A)):
+3. MATERNITY LEAVE (RULE 101 (A)): (Not debitable to leave account)

-Not debitable to leave account.
-This leave is admissable to married women employees on the basis of medical certificate issued by the competent medical officer for a period not exceed 120 days for each confinement and not exceeding 6 weeks in case of abortions, including miscarriage and termination of pregnancy under M.T.D.
+This leave is admissible to married women employees on the basis of medical certificate issued by the competent medical officer for a period not exceeding 180 days for each confinement and not exceeding 6 weeks in case of abortions, including miscarriage and termination of pregnancy under M.T.D.
 Act of 1971.
-Meternity leave for confinement is to be sanctioned to female Government servant with less than two surviving children (G.O.Ms.No.
-254 Fin & Pig (FWFR I) dept. dt.10-11-95).
-This leave can be combined with other kinds of leave.
-If this leave falls during vacation, the residue of 120 days only will be sanctioned as maternity leave.
+Maternity leave for confinement is to be sanctioned to female Government servant with less than two surviving children (G.O.Ms .No.152, Fin (FR.I) dept. dt.04.5.2010).This leave can be combined with other kinds of leave.
+If this leave falls during vacation, the residue of 180 days only will be sanctioned as maternity leave.
 Leave salary payable is equal to leave salary on full pay.

-HOSPITAL LEAVE (F.R101b): (Not debitable to leave account)
+HOSPITAL LEAVE (F.R101b) : (Not debitable to leave account)

 Applicable to all last grade service employees and certain subordinate service staff detailed in SR(2) under FR 101(b).
-This leave is on half pay for a period not exceeding 6 months in every 3 years of service when detained in hospital and receiving medical aid as out patient.
-It is not admissable when the treatment is necessiated by intemperance an irregular habit.
+This leave is on half pay for a period not exceeding 6 months in every 3 years of service when detained in hospital and receiving medical aid as out-patient.
+It is not admissible when the treatment is necessitated by intemperance an irregular habit.